JavaScript PDF editor tutorial using pdf‑lib

 Conclusion

-pdf-lib is a good free JavaScript PDF editor option for modifying a PDF document, and it’s a great choice in many cases.
-However, implementing a feature-rich editor isn’t a trivial task.
+pdf-lib is a good free JavaScript PDF editor option for modifying a PDF document.
+However, implementing a feature-rich editor requires significant effort.
 And sometimes businesses require more complex features, such as:

 At Nutrient, we offer a commercial, feature-rich, and completely customizable JavaScript PDF library that’s easy to integrate and comes with well-documented APIs to handle advanced use cases.
 Check out our demo to see it in action.